-is too simple for a turbulence.
+{ can be refined } for a turbulence.
 Apparently, the set of values of the quantized quantity $\Gamma_n$ is significantly wider here than the natural series.
-Of course, in the simplest cases, the formula (\ref{Circ_post}) remains valid, possibly with some correcting terms (see author's work \cite{Tal_PoF}).
-Note that the known experimental measurements of the magnitude of $\Gamma$ were made for special single vortexes, and not in a turbulent flow. \item[$\star$] The rule (\ref{Circ_post}) is usually postulated.
-As it has been repeatedly stated in the literature, such quantization rules are similar to the quantization rules in the old Bohr quantum theory.
-The author believes that quantum values $\Gamma_n$ should be deduced from the general postulates of quantum theory, and not postulated separately. \item[$\star$] As for the arguments that rule (\ref{Circ_post}) is a consequence of the unambiguity of the wave function of certain quasi-particles\footnote{In a two-fluid model, which we are not considering here.}, we will make the following remark.
+Of course, in the simplest cases, the formula Eq. (\ref{Circ_post}) remains valid, possibly with some correcting terms (see author's work \cite{Tal_PoF}).
+Note that the known experimental measurements of the magnitude of $\Gamma$ were made for special single vortices, and not in a turbulent flow. { An overview of the results on this issue is given Ref. \cite{Donn}. } In Ref. \cite{MuPoKr} , the formula Eq. (\ref{Circ_post}) was confirmed by the results of numerical modeling { in the framework of the Gross-Pitaevskii model.} Let us note that these works predict the ''large'' peaks in the integer values and certain ''small'' peaks at the non-integer values, { which} was explained by errors.
+From the author's point of view, { alternative models are quite appropriate for such a complex phenomenon as a quantum turbulence.} \item[$\star$] The rule Eq. (\ref{Circ_post}) is usually postulated.
+As has been repeatedly stated in the literature, such quantization rules are similar to the quantization rules in the old Bohr quantum theory.
+The author believes that quantum values $\Gamma_n$ should be deduced from the general postulates of quantum theory, and not postulated separately. \item[$\star$] As for the arguments that rule Eq. (\ref{Circ_post}) is a consequence of the unambiguity of the wave function of certain quasi-particles\footnote{In a two-fluid model, which we are not considering here.}, we will make the following remark.
 We consider the fluid medium where the closed vortex loops with ''zero'' thickness are present.
 This medium can be considered as a realization of multi-connected space.
 Thus, any quasi-particle here can possess the fractional statistics.
 In this case, the wave function of a quasi-particle can receive a phase multiplier when moving along a closed path around a vortex filament.
-Therefore, the condition (\ref{Circ_post}) may not hold even for a single vortex in general.
-Here we should mention the work \cite{Protog}, where the anyon super-conductivity was investigated (as is well known, this phenomenon is similar to super-fluidity). \end{itemize}
+Therefore, the condition Eq. (\ref{Circ_post}) may not hold even for a single vortex in general.
+Here we should mention the Ref. \cite{Protog}, where the anyon super-conductivity was investigated (as is well known, this phenomenon is similar to super-fluidity). \end{itemize}

 Let us consider the following example.
 We assume that the fluid moves in the domain $V$, which is determined by the following boundary conditions: